xsampedro/quantum3_docs/output/quantum3/concepts-and-patterns/entityref-hijacking.md

 ```

-Or bail out early on non-verified, i.e. predicted, frames by using:
+Or bail out early on non-verified frames, i.e. predicted frames, by using:

 C#